Manipulating Content: The SlingPostServlet

 Quickstart: Creating Content

-This simple form will set the title and text properties on a node at /some/new/content.
-If this node does not exist it is just created otherwise the existing content would be modified.
+This simple form will set the title and text properties on a resource at /some/new/content.
+If this resource does not exist it is just created otherwise the existing content would be modified.

 $ curl -Ftitle="some title text" -Ftext="some body text content" http://host/some/new/content